 Capital One® VentureOne® Rewards Credit Card

 During 2008's credit card crunch, Capital One gained some fans by becoming one of the first banks to adopt easier-to-read statements and "plain language" mailers.
 Now, they're trying to lure more jetsetters to their brand with the VentureOne Rewards card.
-You'll need a pristine credit score to get this card, but you'll get a bunch of great perks.
+You'll need excellent to good credit score to get this card, but you'll get a bunch of great perks.

 Slate® from Chase